themarkness/markalexanderwilliams/posts/2025-05-28-product-management-lifecycle--sciety.md

 The team considered lot sof ideas and decided to test out

 - Let people browse by category
-- Add AI reccomended articles
+- Add AI recommended articles
-- Concierge feeeds of articles by topic
+- Concierge feeds of articles by topic

 To validate these, you are looking to increase confidence in the idea and or derisk it if it presents risk to the business.
 We did this through a combination of looking back at historic data and creating working software prototypes.

-By delploying a working example for our "add AI reccomended articles", we were able to see a positive signal of people interacting with the realted articles.
+By deploying a working example for our "add AI recommended articles", we were able to see a positive signal of people interacting with the related articles.
 This increased our confidence and the team deployed the solution.

 I gave this a 3 month time for evaluation, given that our long term goal for our funder had a 3 year window.
 In that time I saw that we tripled on-site discovery and kept people on site.
 Our discovery of evaluated articles increased to 2000pcm.